-The MSCI 2023 Global Market Accessibility Review includes updated assessments for all markets included in the MSCI indexes as well as comparisons to the 2022 review.
-This permits analysis of the evolution of Developed, Emerging, Frontier and Standalone Markets in terms of market accessibility.
+The MSCI 2024 Global Market Accessibility Review Report includes updated assessments for all markets included in the MSCI Indexes as well as comparisons to the 2023 review.
+This report provides analysis of the evolution of Developed, Emerging, Frontier and Standalone Markets in regards to each market's respective market accessibility.1

-The MSCI Global Market Accessibility Review aims to serve as a tool to track the evolution of accessibility in individual markets and to inform market authorities of the areas perceived as not meeting international standards for which improvement would be welcomed by international institutional investors.
+The MSCI Global Market Accessibility Review aims to assess and track the evolution of accessibility in individual markets, and to inform market authorities about areas that global institutional investors perceive as not meeting international standards and would welcome improvements.

-Consistent with prior years, the MSCI 2023 Global Market Accessibility Review provides a detailed assessment of market accessibility for each equity market included in the MSCI Indexes.
-In particular, it provides an evaluation of five market accessibility criteria, which are:
+On an annual basis, the MSCI Global Market Accessibility Review Report provides a detailed assessment of market accessibility for each equity market included in the MSCI Indexes and evaluates the following five market accessibility criteria:

 - Openness to foreign ownership

-- Ease of capital inflows / outflows
+- Ease of capital inflows and outflows

 - Efficiency of the operational framework

 - Availability of investment instruments

 - Stability of the institutional framework

-These five criteria are reflective of the views of international institutional investors who generally put a strong emphasis on equal treatment of investors, free flow of capital, cost of investment, unrestrictive use of stock market data and market specific risk.
+These five criteria are reflective of the areas international institutional investors generally place strong emphasis on when evaluating investment accessibility of a market, including: equal treatment of investors, free flow of capital, cost of investment, unrestrictive use of stock market data, and market specific risk.

-MSCI uses 18 distinct accessibility measures for the assessment of these five criteria.
-The evaluation of the accessibility measures is mainly based on investor experience.
-MSCI sought feedback from multiple participants in all markets including active and passive asset managers, asset owners, brokers, custodians, stock exchanges and regulators.
+MSCI uses 18 distinct accessibility measures (outlined below) to assess these five criteria.
+The evaluation of the accessibility measures is primarily based on investor experience as documented through feedback from market participants including active and passive asset managers, asset owners, brokers, custodians, stock exchanges and regulators.